wazuh/wazuh-chef/README.md

 ## Dependencies

 All the dependencies necessary to install cookbooks are listed inside the following files:
-- *Berksfile*: has defined the cookbooks path for Kitchen tests
+- *Berksfile*: has defined the cookbooks path for Kitchen tests.
-- *metadata.rb*: minimum distributions verions
+- *metadata.rb*: minimum distributions verions.
-- *Gemfile.rb*: Ruby gems for testing
+- *Gemfile.rb*: Ruby gems for testing.

 There is software that must be installed to ensure the correct installation.